DiscRoomFan36/advent-2023/README.md

 ## Advanced Setup

 This program requires some inputs to run, Please use your AOC inputs when running this program.
-Format then and place in the `/src/inputs` folder.
+Format then and place in the `/data/inputs` folder.

-Format: `input-{day_num}.txt`
+Format: `{day_num:02}.txt`

-Note: I pad my input names with 0's but it should work just fine with a single number.

 ## References